-Before the year ends, it’s a good idea to set aside some time to review tax-planning strategies.
-Some of them could help reduce your tax burden or even give you a larger refund in 2021.
+It’s a good idea to review tax-planning strategies at the end of the year.
+Some of them could help reduce your tax burden or even give you a larger refund in 2022.

 The end of the year is a good time to think about long-term financial goals and get your taxes in order